The Paleo Diet is an effort to eat like we used to back in the day…WAY back in the day. If a caveman couldn’t eat it, neither can you.

 Regardless of whether or not grains should be vilified, I love this diet because I know it WORKS.
 I know people that have lost incredible amounts of weight and changed their lives within a matter of months.

-The diet portion of my e-book, The Rebel Fitness Guide, is designed around the Paleo Diet (allowing people to ease into it) because I know it works.
-The diet portions of the Rebel Strength Guide and the Rebel Running Guide are also grounded in paleo principles because that’s how strongly I believe in it.
+The diet portion of The Nerd Fitness Academy, is designed around the Paleo Diet (allowing people to ease into it) because I know it works.

 Regardless of how you feel about grains, we can all agree that eating more natural foods and less processed foods is better for you.